 We found 4 orthopedic surgeons who accept Silver Navigate 2000 near Seattle, WA.

-Dr. H. Sagi specializes in orthopedic trauma.
-Dr. Sagi's areas of expertise include the following: fractures (broken bones) and trauma.
+Dr. H. Sagi's area of specialization is orthopedic trauma.
+His areas of clinical interest consist of fractures (broken bones) and trauma.
 He is affiliated with the University of Washington (UW) Medicine.
 Dr. Sagi honors Coventry, United Healthcare HSA, and United Healthcare HMO, as well as other insurance carriers.
 He studied medicine at the University of British Columbia Faculty of Medicine.
-Dr. Sagi's residency was performed at a hospital affiliated with the University of Ottawa.
+For his residency, Dr. Sagi trained at a hospital affiliated with the University of Ottawa.

 Clinical interests: Fractures, Lower Back Problems, Neck Problems, Spine Problems, Trauma

 Dr. Philip Lozman's area of specialization is orthopedics/orthopedic surgery.
 His areas of expertise include the following: knee problems, arthroscopic surgery, and sports health.
 He honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
 After completing medical school at the University of Miami, Miller School of Medicine, Dr. Lozman performed his residency at Jackson Memorial Medical Center.
 He is conversant in Spanish.
 He welcomes new patients.

 Clinical interests: Sports Health, Hip Problems, Shoulder Problems, Fractures, Knee Problems, Arthroscopic Surgery, ...
 (Read more)